Quick & Easy Repurposed Teacup Pumpkin

 So quick and easy peasy.

-Or the inside colours can be mixed like above.
+Or the inside colors can be mixed like above.

 I thought I was done but after a few days I decided to add some copper wire curliques by simply winding the wire around a pencil…

-I think it just gives it that little extra finishing touch that it needed.
+I think the curliques add that little extra finishing touch that my teacup pumpkin needed.

-This repurposed teacup pumpkin was such a fun and easy project, and it only took about 10 minutes… not counting looking through my stashes.
+This repurposed teacup pumpkin was such a fun and easy project, and it only took about 10 minutes… not counting looking through my stashes, which can sometimes take hours. lol.

 If you enjoyed this teacup pumpkin, you might also enjoy my repurposed shower curtain ring pumpkins.